 Pricing from: $89 per month

 The Shopify POS Pro plan starts at a pricey $89 per month, but a more limited Shopify Lite plan is free (with per-transaction fees that start at 1.5%).
-Add in the fact that the service is compatible with most POS hardware, and it's great way for a small business to save on costs.
+Add in the fact that the service is compatible with most POS hardware, and it's a great way for a small business to save on costs.

 The Shopify website builder supports liquor sales as well: Liquor store managers will be able to set up shipping restrictions in their Shopify admin panel to meet state regulations and can include an age verification pop-up window on their website.